lex-unix/evolutionary-computations/README.md

 Symbiotic Optimization algorithm, preloading default values for all parameters except `bf1`.
 In this context, `bf1` will encompass an array of test values, specifically [1, 2].

-## Parcel delivery & cost calculation
+## Parcel delivery and cost calculation

 The program in the "delivery" directory is designed to manage and optimize logistics operations by utilizing the ACO algorithm.
 It reads data about parcels, couriers, and distances,